abingdonpta/abingdonpta/content/docs/bylaws.md

 ## PTA Mission

-To make every child’s potential a reality by engaging and empowering families and communities to advocate for all children.
+To make every child's potential a reality by engaging and empowering families and communities to advocate for all children.

 ## PTA Values

 **Collaboration:** We will work in partnership with a wide array of individuals and organizations to broaden and enhance our ability to serve and advocate for all children and families.

-**Commitment:** We are dedicated to children’s educational success, health, and well-being through strong family and community engagement, while remaining accountable to the principles upon which our association was founded.
+**Commitment:** We are dedicated to children's educational success, health, and well-being through strong family and community engagement, while remaining accountable to the principles upon which our association was founded.

 **Diversity:** We acknowledge the potential of everyone without regard, including but not limited to: age, culture, economic status, educational background, ethnicity, gender, geographic location, legal status, marital status, mental ability, national origin, organizational position, parental status, physical ability, political philosophy, race, religion, sexual orientation, and work experience.

-**Respect:** We value the individual contributions of members, employees, volunteers, and partners as we work collaboratively to achieve our association’s goals.
+**Respect:** We value the individual contributions of members, employees, volunteers, and partners as we work collaboratively to achieve our association's goals.

-**Accountability:** All members, employees, volunteers, and partners have a shared responsibility to align their efforts toward the achievement of our association’s strategic initiatives.
+**Accountability:** All members, employees, volunteers, and partners have a shared responsibility to align their efforts toward the achievement of our association's strategic initiatives.

 ## Article 1: Purpose

 **Section 1.
-Objectives.** The purposes of this local PTA in common with those of Virginia PTA and National PTA corporation, will hereafter pursue are:
+Objectives.** The purposes this local parent teacher association of the Virginia PTA ("PTA") (or parent teacher student association of the Virginia PTA ("PTSA"), as applicable, in common with those of VIRGINIA CONGRESS OF PARENTS AND TEACHERS, a Virginia nonstock corporation ("Virginia PTA"), and the National Congress of Parents and Teachers, a District of Columbia nonprofit corporation ("National PTA"), will hereafter pursue are:

 1. To promote the welfare of children and youth in home, school, places of worship, and throughout the community.
 1. To raise the standards of home life.